adap/flower/doc/source/explanation-flower-architecture.rst

    The SuperExec service for managing concurrent training runs in Flower.

-This allows many users to share the same federation and to just type ``flwr run`` to start their training.

 .. important::

-   As we continuously enhance Flower at a rapid pace, we'll periodically update this explainer document.
-Feel free to share any feedback with us!
+   As we continue to enhance Flower at a rapid pace, we'll periodically update this explainer document.
+Feel free to share any feedback with us.

 .. |clientapp_link| replace::